Applies to: Advanced Threat Analytics version 1.8

 WEF configuration for ATA Gateway's with port mirroring

-After you configured port mirroring from the domain controllers to the ATA Gateway, follow the instructions below to configure Windows Event forwarding using Source Initiated configuration.
+After you configured port mirroring from the domain controllers to the ATA Gateway, follow the following instructions to configure Windows Event forwarding using Source Initiated configuration.
 This is one way to configure Windows Event forwarding.

 Step 1: Add the network service account to the domain Event Log Readers Group.

-- Open Active Directory Users and Computers, navigate to the BuiltIn folder and double click Event Log Readers.
+- Open Active Directory Users and Computers, navigate to the BuiltIn folder and double-click Event Log Readers.

 - Select Members.

 - If Network Service is not listed, click Add, type Network Service in the Enter the object names to select field.
 Then click Check Names and click OK twice.